utk-cs340-fall24/Tabletop-Stat-Tracker/README.md

 ## Dice roller:
 ![Dice Roller](exImg/Dice_roller.png)
-&nbsp; &nbsp; &nbsp; &nbsp; Starting back at the top an woring clock wise, we see a dice roller button.
+&nbsp; &nbsp; &nbsp; &nbsp; Starting back at the top an working clock wise, we see a dice roller button.
 This dropdown will work one of two ways:
 - the text field
 - the dice counters
 If the text field is used, then a specific format must be used as follows: